CREATE: Testing LLMs for Associative Creativity: Background

 Models are also criticized for returning homogeneous outputs \cite{zhang2024forcing,jiang2025artificial}.
-We do not directly engage with ``distributional pluralism'' \cite{sorensen2024roadmappluralisticalignment,lake-etal-2025-distributional,west2505base} in this work; however; it indicates that an ensemble of LLMs may face a performance ceiling on our benchmark., and presents a significant challenge for practical deployment \cite{anderson2024homogenization, padmakumar2309does}.
+We do not directly engage with ``distributional pluralism'' \cite{sorensen2024roadmappluralisticalignment,lake-etal-2025-distributional,west2505base} in this work; however; it indicates that LLMs may face a performance ceiling on our benchmark, even if ensembled together, and demonstrates why current LLMs may not be creative enough in practice \cite{anderson2024homogenization, padmakumar2309does}.